 In case both the complainant and defendant are found to be negligent, the degree of negligence will be compared to ensure that the injured party can be compensated accordingly.
 The compensation may be reduced if the complainant is found negligent and is responsible for her or his injuries.
 For instance, if the complainant was supposed to receive $200,000 as compensation and he or she is found to be 20% negligent or responsible for the injuries, the compensation will be reduced by 20%.

-At our law firm, we understand what you are going through when you sustain brain injuries cause by the negligence of other people.
+At Singleton Law Firm, we understand what you are going through when you sustain brain injuries caused by the negligence of other people.
 That is why we are always there for you in case you should suffer a brain injury and require compensation.